MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 The program is stopped while the collector runs.
 The time to collect garbage is unpredictable, depends on the number of live objects, depends on size of the heap.

-Passing through the entire heap in unpredictable order distrupts operation of cache and virtual memory subsystem.
+Passing through the entire heap in unpredictable order disrupts operation of cache and virtual memory subsystem.
 Objects located where they fit, rather than where maintains locality of reference.

 === Mark-Compact Collector